 Such activities can only be carried out by an “authorised person” (e.g. qualified solicitor) or an “exempt person” (for conduct of litigation, someone who has the permission of the court or another piece of legislation).
 Where there is no such authorisation or exemption, a criminal offence is committed by both the employee and the employer.

-The SRA had in fact previously reassured the firm that section 21(3) of the LSA meant that an employee of an authorised firm was permitted to undertake reserved legal activities.
+The SRA had in fact reassured the firm at the time that section 21(3) of the LSA meant that an employee of an authorised firm was permitted to undertake reserved legal activities.
 However, the High Court ruled that this was an incorrect reading and that section 21(3), which refers to employees of authorised persons being deemed “regulated persons”, concerned regulatory arrangements (i.e. who falls under the auspices of a regulator and has to follow their rules etc) and was not concerned with the definition of “authorised persons” for the purposes of reserved legal activities.

 So, what is “conduct of litigation”?